 One of the things I learned after engaging some experts on investing is that for the most part, there are very few True Believers for any of the current investing concepts (e.g. Passive Investing, Dividend Investing, etc.,).
 That was the one answer to one of my questions that I got to ask at CPFC13 that had me raising my eyebrow a little.

-Surely someone who calls himself the Canadian Couch Potato would be a Kool-Aid guzzling zealot of Passive investing.
+Surely, someone who calls himself the Canadian Couch Potato would be a Kool-Aid-guzzling zealot of Passive investing.
 Dan Bortolloti, however, proved that while he thinks that Passive Investing is a good thing, he is not a zealot.
-He did not unequivocally implore that folks must use this method if they want to be a good investor.
+He did not unequivocally implore that folks must use this method to be a good investor.
 The honest advice was even more sensible which was, “do what makes you comfortable“.

 I was a little disappointed when I poked at the Dividend True Believers.
-I questioned whether this really was the Holy Grail of investing as has been advertised by many folks.
+I questioned whether this really was the Holy Grail of investing, as many folks have advertised.
 No Dividend Jihadist stood up and called me an investing infidel for making that statement.
 Even My Own Advisor did not rise to a direct provocation by me.
-I was a little crest-fallen that my jabs were ignored.
+I was a little crestfallen that my jabs were ignored.

 Questions to the Panel